SyntaxPartnership/mega-man-chronicles/README.md

 - Level 1 buster shots complete.
 - Fixed an issue where Bass Buster bullets would not spawn at correct points.
 - Fixed an issue where the player could dash as Bass while shooting.
-- FIxed an issue where bullets would not pause when the rest of the game normally would.
+- Fixed an issue where bullets would not pause when the rest of the game normally would.
 - Exiting the pause menu with a different weapon than what was originally equipped kills all weapons on screen.
 - Using weapon quick swap kills all weapons on screen.
 - Fixed an iss where jumping the jump button would not allow the landing sound to play.